cortezaproject/corteza-e2e-cypress/cypress-test-order.md

 4) Topbar admin tests
   - 4.1 Helper dropdown button functionalities
   - 4.2 Avatar button functionalities

-[//]: # (All compose tests will be run excluding delete tests because we'll need the resources for future tests.)
 5) Compose tests
   - 5.1 Create a namespace
   - 5.2 Create a module